Kendell789/Smart_Music/README.md

 # Smart_Music
-recommends new music based on database tags of songs you already like
+Recommends new music based on database tags of songs you already like